TruongKhang/TopicFM/README.md

 ### MegaDepth

 This dataset is used for both training and evaluation (Li and Snavely 2018).
-To use this dataset with our code, please follow the [instruction of LoFTR](https://github.com/zju3dv/LoFTR/blob/master/docs/TRAINING.md) (Sun et al. 2021)
+To use this dataset with our code, please follow the [instruction of LoFTR](https://github.com/zju3dv/LoFTR/blob/master/docs/TRAINING.md).

 ### ScanNet
 We only use 1500 image pairs of ScanNet (Dai et al. 2017) for evaluation.